pretix/pretix-docs/docs/guides/widget.md

 #### Offering certain products through the widget only

-If you want to offer certain products through the widget only and not in your shop, then you should preselect a voucher in the widget.
+If you want to offer certain products through the widget only and not in your shop, then you should **preselect a voucher** in the widget.
 Preselecting a voucher means that the widget will behave as if the customer entered the voucher code.
-This section tells you how to preselect a voucher using the `voucher` attribute in the widget code in order to offer some products through the widget only.
+This section tells you how to make a product only available with a voucher and how to preselect that voucher using the `voucher` attribute in the widget code.

 Navigate to :navpath:Your Event → :fa3-ticket: Products → Products: and create or edit the admission product in question.
 Open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".

 Set the visibility toggle next to this option to "Hide product if unavailable" (:btn-icon:fa3-eye-slash::).
-This will hide the product hidden in your shop.
+This will hide the product in your shop.
+It will only be displayed for voucher holders.

 If you want to restrict availability for multiple products, take the steps described above for each product.
-Create a quota that includes all products that you want to make available through the widget.
+Create a quota that includes all products that you want to make available only through the widget.

 Navigate to :navpath:Your Event → :fa3-tags: Vouchers: and click the :btn-icon:fa3-plus: Create a new voucher: button.
 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.
 Set the "Maximum usages" field to a high number such as 999999.

-Under "Product", choose the product (or the quota, if there is more than one product) which you want to make available through the widget.
+Under "Product", choose the product which you want to make available through the widget.
+If there is more than one product, select the quota that includes all those products.
 Check the box next to "Shows hidden products that match this voucher" at the bottom of the page.

 Do **not** send the voucher code as an email or share it with anyone.